-In \S \ref{section:Optimality Equation and an Exact Linear Program}, we provide background on infinite horizon discounted cost MDPs and its known linear programming MDP reformulation.
-In \S \ref{sec:Reformulating Exact Linear Program via RKHS}, we propose an alternative linear programming reformulation for MDPs based on random basis functions, which plays a central role in the approximations we consider in later sections.
+In \S \ref{section:Background}, we provide background on infinite-horizon, discounted-cost MDPs and their known linear programming MDP reformulations.
+In \S \ref{sec:FELP}, we propose an alternative linear programming reformulation for MDPs based on random basis functions, which plays a central role in the approximations we consider in later sections.